 The statue of The Great Buddha of Kamakura as we know it today was completed in the year 1252.

 2. Multiple storms and disaster

 In its initial period, The Great Buddha of Kamakura was in some sort of hall that was built around the statue.

 Because of multiple storms and other natural disasters, the halls were always destroyed, yet rebuilt.

-The final building The Great Buddha of Kamakura has ever been in was completely destroyed by a tsunami following the 1498 Meiō Nankaidō earthquake.
+The final building The Great Buddha of Kamakura has ever been in was destroyed by a tsunami following the 1498 Meiō Nankaidō earthquake.

-It’s one of the most dramatic natural even that ever happened in Japan and even though the exact number was hard to determine at that time, in between 5000 and 41,000 casualties were reported.
+It’s one of the most dramatic natural even that ever happened in Japan and even though the exact number was hard to determine at that time, between 5000 and 41,000 casualties were reported.

 Ever since the Great Buddha of Kamakura has always remained in the open air.